Are Fallen Angels Truth from the Bible or Fiction?

 Are There Multiple Fallen Angels?

 As indicated before, demons and fallen angels are synonymous terms.
-As for multiple fallen angels, we have verses in Scripture which point to the fact that more than one demon exists in the world.
+We have verses in Scripture that point to the fact that more than one demon exists in the world.
 In fact, in Mark 5:9, we have a man who has so many demons in him, they go by the title “legion.”

 Another verse, in Matthew 12:43, talks about how one demon will go out of an unbeliever and bring back several more to inhabit that person once more.